smitpi/CTXCloudApi/README.md

 # CTXCloudApi

 ## Description
-Wrapper for Citrix Cloud CVAD API.
-You dont require the installed SDK anymore.
+A wrapper for Citrix Cloud CVAD API.
+You do not require the installed SDK anymore.
 With this module you can manage your clients cloud infrastructure from anywhere.
-Start with Connect-CTXAPI to connect, it will create the needed hearders for the other functions.
+Start with the Connect-CTXAPI function to connect, it will create the needed headers for the other functions.

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/CTXCloudApi)